neurobin/tartos/README.md

 Fom source:

-    It can be run without installing.
-It can be installed by giving the install file execution permission and running it once.
+    It can be installed by giving the "install" file, execution permission and running it once in terminal.

 For Ubuntu (not available yet):